 Podcasts are well-established, but their popularity seems to increase every day—and for good reason!
 They are engaging and creative, and they cover every topic imaginable.
 They are also great for the classroom: you can use them to maintain student engagement, accommodate different learning styles, and introduce multimodality.

-LaunchPad and Achieve products include collections of assignable, ad-free Grammar Girl podcasts, which you can use to support your lessons.
+LaunchPad and Achieve products include assignable, ad-free Grammar Girl podcasts, which you can use to support your lessons.
 You can assign one (or all!) of these suggested podcasts for students to listen to before class.
 Each podcast also comes with a complete transcript, which is perfect for students who aren’t audio learners or otherwise prefer to read the content.
 To learn more about digital products and purchasing options, please visit Macmillan's English catalog or speak with your sales representative.

 If you are using LaunchPad, refer to the unit “Grammar Girl Podcasts” for instructions on assigning podcasts.
 You can also find the same information on the support page " Assign Grammar Girl Podcasts ."